 significant circuses touring the UK, but there are up to 50 smaller

 circuses touring either for a full season or just part of the season and

 finding new venues and new places to play.
 The British Circus industry is

 expanding helped by the popularity of circus training and circus schools.

 Circus will certainly change in the future, as it always has done in the

 past.
 But I believe it will continue to thrive and I am determined that

 Zippos Circus remain part of that scene for many years to come.
 Its time

 of course, to see a great British circus back on mainstream TV regularly."

-Click here to buy the paperback or ebook from Amazon, or order direct from:
+Click here to buy the paperback or ebook from Amazon.